JonathanDotCel/CrunchyKiller/README.md

 (Compatible with Silpheed/Hitmen's ASM ByteKiller decrunch routine.)

-Note: this is mostly for Archival's sake and to have a working source in the 64 bit era. as such, its a direct side-by-side translation of the originals with minimal language-specific features + documentation.
+Note: this is mostly for Archival's sake and to have a working source in the 64 bit era.
+As such, its a direct side-by-side translation of the originals with minimal language-specific features + documentation.

 It works very well, but unless you specifically need it to decompress/recompress old PSX/Amiga stuff (Or you kinda fancy using it for nostalgia's sake), it might be worth going with something more modern from https://github.com/PeterLemon or https://github.com/Lameguy64.